Featured Cannabis Stores

 There are also several other license types including laboratory licenses and research facilities.

-How to get a medical marijuana card in Massachusetts
+How to get a MA medical marijuana card

 To apply for a medical marijuana card in the state of Massachusetts patients must be a Massachusetts resident, 18 years of age or older, and suffering from a “debilitating medical condition.”